-A more likely source is the earlier slang phrase 'not much bottle', or 'no bottle', i.e. 'useless; no good for anything'.
+A more likely source is the earlier slang phrase 'not much bottle', or 'no bottle', that is, 'useless; no good for anything'.
 This usage is recorded in a glossary of 19th century street English slang The Swell's Night Guide, 1846:

 "She thought it would be no bottle, cos her rival could go in a buster."

-The phrase continued in use in the 20th century and certainly overlapped with the first known example in print of 'bottle out', i.e. the BBC magazine The Listener, March 1979:
+The phrase continued in use in the 20th century and certainly overlapped with the first known example in print of 'bottle out', that is, the BBC magazine The Listener, March 1979: